Documentation

 Permission request dialog

-Screenshot: A permission request sheet showing a file edit action with "Allow Once" and "Allow for Session" buttons, along with a preview of the changes.
+Screenshot: A floating permission panel showing a file edit action with "Allow Once" and "Allow for Session" buttons, along with a preview of the changes.

 Slash Commands